5 Things Your Voice Over Website Needs Before Running an Ad

 1) Information is crystal clear and complete

 Who you are and what you can offer should be crystal clear and complete.
 Don’t make your potential client research elsewhere.
-Aside from your bio and credentials, include videos, product and information, and most of all a wide range of voice over demo.
+Aside from your bio and credentials, include videos, product and information, and most of all a wide range of voice over demos.

 2) Your website should be fast and responsive

 Life is busy, so you can’t expect a visitor to wait for a few seconds (or more) for your website to load; and they are sure to be browsing not just on their PCs or Mac, but also on their mobile.
 Make sure your website loads lightning fast and is available for visitors no matter what device they use.
+Having a web hosting service like Mangomatter helps your demos play faster and images load quicker.

 3) Keep navigation simple